tinspham209/shopee-clone/README.md

   - size
   - product description
   - add function up & down product qty
+- Cart page
+  - Shopping cart section
+  - shopping cart items
+  - cart item
+  - product rating
+  - product qty
+  - product price

 ### After this project

 I have improve my knowledge about

+- Review my HTML/CSS knowledge

 I have understand about

+- How to use bootstrap v4.4
+- use owl-carousel to make slides of products
+- use isotope for filter product by brand

 Next Steps:

 ### Directory Structure